A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 The analysis of the examined narratives written by suspects and victims suggests that linguistic and structural features of written narratives are predictive of the likelihood of veracity and deception.
 These results lend support to the Undeutsch Hypothesis (1989) that truthful narratives differ from fabricated narratives in structure and content. (italics added)

-Apparently the only thing scientific about Scientific Interrogation and Scientific Content Analysis is in the names.
-That could change, but until the Undeutsch Hypothesis becomes the Undeutsch Law, I'll remain skeptical.
-Until there are large-scale double-blinded studies that validate some of the claims made for the power, accuracy, and utility of statement analysis, law enforcement should approach this technique with caution.
+Furthermore, there is no systematic way to eliminate differences in deceptive and truthful statements that are due to deficient memory or suggestion.
+Until the Undeutsch Hypothesis becomes the Undeutsch Law, I'll remain skeptical.
+Until there are large-scale double-blinded studies that validate the claims made for the power, accuracy, and utility of statement analysis, law enforcement should approach this technique with caution.

 See also apophenia, cold reading, personology, polygraph, profiling, self-deception, and wishful thinking.